Mouse brain - normal - green neurons red astrocytessmaller.jpg

 Till Zimmer, Ph.D.

-Postdoctoral Associate in Neuroscience, BrightFocus Foundation and Alzheimer’s Association Fellow
+Postdoctoral Associate in Neuroscience, BrightFocus Foundation Fellow and Alzheimer’s Association Fellow

 Till Zimmer received his Ph.D. at the University Medical Centers Amsterdam under the supervision of Dr. Eleonora Aronica in Amsterdam, Netherlands.
 His thesis work focused on the pathogenic triad of neuroinflammation, oxidative stress, and iron metabolism in epilepsy with a focus on astrocytes.
 He was also a Fellow of the Marie Skłodowska-Curie Actions of the European Commission.
 Till is interested in reactive oxygen species and oxidative stress, lipid biology, and gliopathy in the pathogenesis of neurological disease.
 His work in the Orr lab is supported by both the Alzheimer’s Association and the BrightFocus Foundation fellowship programs.
 Till also serves on several committees, including the Appel Institute Postdoctoral Initiative and the Diversity, Equity and Inclusion committees.